Integrative Biology

 Accelerated Program Plans

 For students considering graduating in less than four years, it's important to acknowledge the reasons to undertake such a plan of study.
-While there are advantages to pursuing a three-year degree plan, such as reducing financial burdens, it can significantly restrict participation in co-curricular activities, depth of study, and research internships.
+While there are advantages to pursuing a three-year degree plan, such as reducing financial burdens, it can significantly restrict participation in co-curricular activities and research internships, plus limit the possible depth of study.
 Please consult with an academic adviser before pursuing an accelerated degree plan.

 Student Learning Goals